MmadF14/vWireguard/docs/V2RAY_TROUBLESHOOTING.md

 #### Issue: "V2Ray network type is missing"
 **Solution**: Select a network type from the dropdown (TCP, WebSocket, or gRPC).

+#### Issue: "WireGuard configuration is missing"
+**Solution**: V2Ray tunnels require WireGuard configuration for the local interface.
+Make sure to:
+1. Generate WireGuard keys using the "Generate Keypair" button, or
+2. Enter your private key manually in the WireGuard configuration section
+3. Set a tunnel IP address (default: 10.0.0.2)

+#### Issue: "Please generate a WireGuard keypair or enter private key manually for the V2Ray tunnel"
+**Solution**: V2Ray tunnels need both WireGuard and V2Ray configurations.
+Click "Generate Keypair" in the WireGuard configuration section or enter your existing private key.

 ### Testing Your Configuration